flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 In terms of circuitry, the ARM7TDMI is a cut-down version of the ARM710 with interesting additions.
 The core includes [@cpu-arm] [@cpu-furber]:

 - **16 general-purpose 32-bit registers**: While it's a big step compared to the seven [8-bit registers of the SM83/Game Boy](game-boy#the-cpu-core), it represents a compromise on the RISC guidelines, which stipulate thirty-two 32-bit registers.
 This is because ARM favoured maintaining a small silicon footprint [@cpu-furber].
-- **32-bit data bus and ALU**: Meaning it can move and operate 32-bit values without consuming extra cycles.
+- **32-bit data bus and Arithmetic Logic Unit** (ALU): Meaning it can move and operate 32-bit values without consuming extra cycles.
 - **Clean 32-bit addressing**: This is part of Apple's input.
 The first three ARM CPUs employed 26-bit memory addresses to optimise performance (allowing to store the Program Counter and Status Register in a single 32-bit word) in exchange for memory addressability (only up to 64 MB of memory could be accessed).
 The follow-up ARM6 series (with its ARMv3 ISA) introduced 32-bit addressing logic, but kept a backwards-compatible mode for legacy code.
 Now, the ARM7TDMI (being mobile-focused) scrapped the 26-bit mode and only houses logic for 32-bit addresses, thereby reducing the amount of silicon needed.
 - **No [Memory Management Unit (MMU)](nintendo-64#memory-management)**: Ever since the ARM1, ARM provided an MMU solution.
 First as the 'MEMC' co-processor, and then integrated with the ARM610.
 Now, the ARM7TDMI seems to be the only one in its series to provide none, potentially due to the lack of interest (as early mobile devices didn't require sophisticated virtual memory).
 - **No cache**: Another cost-saving measure in this chip, as earlier ARM chips bundled some cache.